 Eventually your baby's sucking will get slower with the occasional swallows.
 This may mean that he is coming to the end of the first breast.
-His body will also become more relaxed.
+His body will also become more relaxed as you can see in the photos.

 Your confidence will grow and you will begin to recognise the signs when he has completed the first breast.
 Your baby will release your breast spontaneously.
 Use this break to change his nappy and offer the second side.
 He may not always need it.